HackYourFutureBelgium/home/students/github-cheat-sheet.md

 ---

+## Notifications

+[GitHub Notifications](https://help.github.com/en/github/managing-subscriptions-and-notifications-on-github/about-notifications) will be your best friend.
+Keep an eye on them to know when a classmate is asking for help, when someone has answered your question, when your homework has been reviewed, and much more!

+---

 ## Mentions

 If you want to ask for help from, or share a tip with a specific person you can [mention them in your issue](https://github.blog/2011-03-23-mention-somebody-they-re-notified/) by writing `@userName`.
 They'll get a notification on their GitHub account and will know to come read your issue.